ADGEfficiency/energy-py/readme.md

 **v2.0 was a complete rework of the entire project.**  v1.0 had agents & environments that are not yet ported into v2.0.

 This project is built and maintained by Adam Green - adam.green@adgefficiency.com.
+I write about energy & machine learning at [adgefficiency.com](http://adgefficiency.com/).
 ### Installation
 Below I use Anaconda to create a Python 3.5 virtual environment.
 You can of course use your own environment manager.